-The growth approach proposed and the location of possible future growth directions for Rangiora, Kaiapoi, Woodend/Pegasus and Oxford responds to these early community comments and the various opportunities and constraints identified such as natural hazards, serviceability and location choice (see Figure 7 for the key considerations).
+The growth approach and location of future growth directions for Rangiora, Kaiapoi, Woodend/Pegasus and Oxford recognises these community comments and the various opportunities and constraints identified such as natural hazards, serviceability and location choice (see Figure 7 for the key constraints).

-For Rangiora, it is proposed that residential growth occurs to the east and to some extent the west.
+For Rangiora, residential growth is anticipated to occur to the east and to some extent the west.
 In addition to the identified constraints, focusing the majority of Rangiora growth to the east better positions Rangiora town centre in the middle of an overall settlement pattern, and provides close proximity for new residential land to existing and proposed community facilities in the east.
-For Woodend/Pegasus, growth is largely proposed to the north of Woodend, supporting the North Woodend (Ravenswood) development and for Kaiapoi, to the east.
-Oxford's demand for new households over a 30-year period can be met in part by developing existing vacant land and/or intensifying or changing the density in existing zoned areas, particularly rural residential use at the fringes of the town.
+If in the future further residential areas are required, the area south of South Belt and east of Townsend Road should be considered, while recognising that this area may be better suited to business activities.
+For Woodend/Pegasus, growth is largely identified for the north of Woodend, supporting the North Woodend (Ravenswood) development and for Kaiapoi, to the east.
+Oxford's demand for new households over a 30-year period can be met in part by developing existing vacant land and/ or intensifying or changing the density in existing zoned areas, particularly rural residential use at the fringes of the town to the east.
 Some greenfield growth in Oxford is proposed to the south.